Sacred Ceremonies

 THE SACRED CONTAINER:

-Women: If you are on your moon, you will be able to participate without any problems.
+Women and people who menstruate: If you are on your moon, you will be able to participate without any problems.

 If you are called, the registration form is pasted again here so you don't have to scroll back up:)